Published:

 Insight: Users are not only interested in the amount of energy produced (kWh), but also the savings they generate with an EMS.
 Users find accumulated savings the most rewarding i.e. across weekly or monthly periods, and these also more closely reflect the way they think about spending and savings.

 Takeaway: KPIs like weekly savings should be visible on the dashboard to clearly show the amortization potential of a HEMS setup and allow users to see tangible outcomes.
+Energy monitoring tools that highlight these savings in real-time help reinforce positive behavioral changes.

 4. Make EMS decisions transparent